 Use Valcyte as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.
 Take Valcyte with food.
 Swallow Valcyte whole.
 Do not break, crush, or chew before swallowing.
 Do not get broken or crushed tablets on your skin or in your eyes, nose, or mouth.
 If contact occurs, wash the skin thoroughly with soap and water and rinse eyes with plenty of clear water.
 Any broken or leftover medicine should be placed in a plastic bag and disposed of as instructed by your doctor or pharmacist.
 Continue to take Valcyte even if you feel well.
 Do not miss any doses.
 If you miss a dose of Valcyte , take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.
 Ask your health care provider any questions you may have about how to use Valcyte .

-Medisave.ca supplies only genuine Valcyte from Turkey or the United Kingdom shipped using either Turkish or UK packaging.
-This Valcyte is manufactured by F. Hoffmann-La Roche Ltd (managed by Genentech, Inc) the worldwide manufacturer of Valcyte.
-This offer is neither endorsed nor authorized by F. Hoffmann-La Roche Ltd (the United States and Canadian distributor of Valcyte).
-Medisave.ca has no affiliation whatsoever with F. Hoffmann-La Roche Ltd.
+MediSave.ca supplies only genuine Valcyte from Canada and New Zealand shipped using the Canadian and New Zealand packaging.
+This Valcyte is manufactured by Genetech Inc. (a member of Roche Group), the worldwide manufacturer of Valcyte.
+This offer is neither endorsed nor authorized by Genetech Inc. (the United States and Canadian distributor of Valcyte).
+MediSave.ca has no affiliation whatsoever with Genetech Inc.